18 quiet and relaxing places in Winchester

 Hampshire Pantry

-Hampshire Pantry is set on a working farm outside Winchester, and is home to a cafe, coffee roastery, gelateria, seasonal pot shop and pick your own produce.
-It is the best way to experience Hampshire’s breathtaking countryside and produce within walking distance of the city.
+Hampshire Pantry is set on a working farm on the edge of Winchester, and is home to a café, coffee roastery, gelateria, seasonal pot shop and pick your own produce.
+It is a great way to quickly feel like you're in the middle of nowhere.

 Long Barn

-Long Barn in Alresford is a café, lifestyle store, and plant nursery, surrounded by heritage lavender fields used to create their famous soaps, candles and oils.
-It offers a calming atmosphere ideal for unwinding, as well as the chance to pick up some locally-grown gifts!
-Finish with a visit to the café to refuel with a homemade sweet treat or delicious brunch!
+What's more relaxing than lavender?
+Get a good sniff of the calming stuff at Long Barn in nearby Alresford, a café, lifestyle store, and plant nursery, surrounded by heritage lavender fields which are used to create their famous soaps, candles and oils.
+It offers a calming atmosphere ideal for unwinding, as well as the chance to pick up some locally-grown gifts.
+There's also a café on site where you can pause, surrounded by plants.

 Hambledon Wine Estate

-Discover the birthplace of English sparkling wine at award-winning Hambledon Wine Estate.
+For more relaxing rural vibes, discover the birthplace of English sparkling wine at award-winning Hambledon Wine Estate.
 Just a half-hour drive from Winchester, the vineyard offers an idyllic escape from the bustle of the city.
-Walk through the historic vineyards, visit the state-of-the-art gravity fed winery and explore Hambledon’s underground cellars during a tour, and enjoy a tasting of a range of the best sparkling wines in England.
-And with views across the vineyard, The Restaurant offers exceptional, seasonal cuisine in a welcoming and casual atmosphere.
+Walk through the historic vineyards, visit the state-of-the-art gravity fed winery and explore Hambledon’s underground cellars during a tour.

 Image: The Restaurant at Hambledon Wine Estate